Full-rank Valuations and Toric Initial Ideals: Abstract

 \section{Abstract}

 Let $V(I)$ be a polarized projective variety or a subvariety of a product of projective spaces and let $A$ be its (multi-)homogeneous coordinate ring.
-Given a full-rank valuation $\val$ on $A$ we associate weights to the coordinates of the projective space, respectively, the product of projective spaces.
-Let $w_\val$ be the vector whose entries are these weights.
+To a full-rank valuation $\val$ on $A$ we associate a weight vector $w_\val$.
 Our main result is that the value semi-group of $\val$ is generated by the images of the generators of $A$ if and only if the initial ideal of $I$ with respect to $w_\val$ is prime.
-We further show that $w_\val$ always lies in the tropicalization of $I$.

-Applying our result to string valuations for flag varieties, we solve a conjecture by \cite{BLMM} connecting the Minkowski property of string cones with the tropical flag variety.
-For Rietsch-Williams' valuation for Grassmannians our results give a criterion for when the Pl\"ucker coordinates form a Khovanskii basis.
-Further, as a corollary we obtain that the weight vectors defined in \cite{BFFHL} lie in the tropical Grassmannian.
+As application we prove a conjecture by \cite{BLMM} connecting the Minkowski property of string polytopes to the tropical flag variety.
+For Rietsch-Williams' valuation for Grassmannians we identify a class of plabic graphs with non-integral associated Newton--Okounkov polytope (for $\Gr_k(\mathbb C^n)$ with $n\ge 6$ and $k\ge 3$).